cellrank.estimators.GPCCA¶

 Show scatter plot of gene-correlations between two lineages.

-of gene names that will be annotated in the plot.- Parameters:
+dictof gene names can be passed to highlight in the plot.- Parameters:

 lineage_x (